TRANSLATORS INTRODUCTION

 What were the determining causes of this fourth revolution, the last (I hope) of those that have bloodied the planet?
 In a general thesis, the same ones that had caused the social revolution, the same ones that had caused, it can be said, all revolutions: old famines, old hereditary hatreds, a tendency towards the equality of privileges and rights, and the aspiration towards greatness, latent in the soul of all beings...

 Animals could not complain, certainly: man was paternal to them, much more paternal than the proletariat were to the great gentlemen after the French Revolution.
-They were forced to perform relatively rough tasks, it is true; and because of it, due to the excellence of their nature, they preferred to dedicate themselves to contemplation; but a noble exchange, and magnanimous even, rewarded this work with relative comforts and pleasures.
-However, on the one hand, the atavistic hatred of which we speak had accumulated in so many centuries of poor treatment, and on the other, the longing, perhaps just now, for repose and rule, determined that this struggle was to become an epoch in the annals of the world.
+They were forced to perform relatively rough tasks, it is true; and because of it, due to the excellence of their nature, they preferred dedicating themselves to contemplation; but a noble exchange, magnanimous even, rewarded this work with relative comfort and pleasure.
+However, on the one hand, the atavistic hatred of which we speak had accumulated through so many centuries of poor treatment, and on the other, the longing, perhaps just now, for repose and rule, determined that this struggle was to become an epoch in the annals of the world.

 So that those who hear this story can give an account more accurate and more graphic, if that word can be valued, of the events that preceded the revolution, the rebellion, we should say, of animals against man, we'll have you all attend one of those secret assemblies which had been convened to define the mission of the tremendous struggle, an assembly held in Mexico, one of these great directing focal points, and which, fulfilling the prophecy of an wise old man from the nineteenth century named Eliseo Reclus, had been converted, due to its geographical position in the middle of America and between the two great oceans, to the center of the world.
 [Translator's note: Eliseo Reclus (1830-1905), French geographer, an anarchist member of the First International, creator of Social Geography.]